 The idea with a lavalier mic is to be close to the actor, announcer or interview subject’s mouth.
 The ideal is to attach it around 15 cm from the mouth.
 To capture the best sound quality, you’ll need to experiment a bit with positioning.

 As we’ve already noted, a clip-on microphone should be attached to a lapel or collar through a buttonhole, or even on other articles of clothing like a scarf (if it’s cold!).
 That said, one can be creative in attaching a lav mic.

 For instance, a lavalier can be fixed on an actor’s body.
 Film productions typically use a type of adhesive to attach the lavalier microphone to the actor’s skin.

 - When you attach the body mic to a soft t-shirt, it could tug on your shirt and look awkward.
 To avoid that, move the wire over the shoulder behind your subject’s back so it’ll pull it up instead of down.

 - Add a loop on the mic’s wire so that if it gets pulled, it wouldn’t fly off your subject right away.
-This is called a 'Broadcast Loop' or 'Newman’s Loop'.
+This is called a 'Broadcast Loop' or 'Newsman’s Loop'.

 - If your subject is wearing an open shirt or jacket, attach the mic with the loop to the inside using gaffer tape so it remains invisible even if your subject moves.